jsonzilla/UTL/docs/module_random.md

 #### Output range

-In practice, most PRNG outputs aren't used directly as they are generated but rather pass thorough an additional layer of abstraction such as, for example [`std::uniform_int_distribution`](https://en.cppreference.com/w/cpp/numeric/random/uniform_int_distribution), to compute a distributed value.
+In practice, most PRNG outputs aren't used directly as they are generated but rather pass through an additional layer of abstraction such as, for example [`std::uniform_int_distribution`](https://en.cppreference.com/w/cpp/numeric/random/uniform_int_distribution), to compute a distributed value.

 This has a noticeable effect on quality and performance of some PRNGs, for example, engines with `::min() != 0` or `::max() != std::numeric_limits<result_type>::max()` are inherently at a disadvantage due to preventing the usage of [Lemire's algorithm](https://arxiv.org/abs/1805.10941) for uniform integer distribution in an interval, which makes `libstdc++` fallback onto a significantly slower generic algorithm, effectively making the PRNG benchmark misleading about real performance.